BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 It helps to make ones thought *anschlussfähig* which literally means *to be capable for connections* and in this context means *enabling the continuation of communication*.

 In this piece, I aim to explore various aspects by linking the movie *The Matrix*, Plato's *Allegory of the Cave*, *myths*, and *conspiracy theories*.
-Additionally, I plan to delve into the understandable yet problematic skepticism surrounding *second-order observation*.
+Additionally, delve into the understandable yet problematic skepticism surrounding *second-order observation*.
 I will relate this skepticism to the notions of *complexity* and *hyperreality*, and discuss why we rely on *second-order observation* to address the *climate crisis*.
 Some parts of this text will escape a clear interpretation, especially when I offer my interpretation of Baudrillard's writings.
 Some parts might even be contradictory.